 You may even feel alone when you’re with well-meaning friends and family.
 You may have a hard time sharing your feelings about cancer.
 Others might be uncomfortable hearing about your illness.
 This isolation in the company of others can sometimes feel worse than if nobody were there.

 Sometimes a person with cancer may feel like they need to ask others if it’s OK to talk more freely.
 And it’s OK to let others know what you’re comfortable talking about.
 It can often be helpful if a friend or family member arranges for others to visit you.
 Trying to do things outside the home can also make you feel less alone.

 Managing feelings of guilt

 Both people with cancer and those in their support circle often have feelings of guilt.
 If you have cancer, you might feel guilty about being ill.
-These feelings can last even when you know it isn't your fault.
+These feelings can last even though you know it isn’t your fault.
 Making others aware of your discomfort or telling loved ones that you need their help can make you feel guilty, too.

 For the people caring for the patient, guilty feelings can be a daily struggle.
 Those who are healthy might feel guilty about their good health.
 They often feel bad about not doing enough for their loved one.
 Sometimes they even feel bad about the resentment that they feel for what they are doing.

 There are some things you can do that may help with feelings of guilt: